Le Silence de la mer: Adaptations

 An English-language adaptation called The Silence of the Sea was transmitted by the BBC TV service on 7 June 1946 as part of their first evening's programming following the resumption of TV broadcasting after the end of World War II.

 A French-language film directed by Jean-Pierre Melville, Le Silence de la mer, was released in 1949.

+A 1980 audio adaptation was directed by Bijan Mofid, starring Bijan Mofid as André, Fahimeh Rastkar as Jeanne and Naser Tahmasb as Werner von Ebrennac.

 A second English-language TV adaptation was broadcast by the BBC in 1981, and a stage version by John Crowther was performed by The Heywood Society in the theatre at Peterhouse, Cambridge, in 1985, under the title Talking in the Night.

 Le Silence de la Mer, a French–Belgian TV adaptation, was directed by Pierre Boutron and screened in 2004.

 In 2013, a new English version by Anthony Weigh was staged at the Trafalgar Studios theatre in London as part of the Donmar Trafalgar season, starring Leo Bill, Simona Bitmate, and Finbar Lynch.
 Simon Evans directed.